clickade/proc/README.md

 		1. Capture the King piece.
 		2. Trick the Royal player into capturing a non-Assassin piece.

-- Notes:
+## Notes

-	- Knowledge is valuable for the Royal player.
+- Knowledge is valuable to the Royal player.
 Balance gameplay on this principle.
 - P2P networking to be added in later.
 WebRTC probably.
+- Set a few test scenarios.

 ## Built with Create React App